-Looking for how to evict someone in Florida?
+Looking for how to evict someone in Jacksonville, Florida?

-You are required to end tenancy prior to filing for an eviction in Florida.
-You must present your tenant with a notice first.
-If the tenant fails to comply then you can proceed to the court to begin the eviction procedure.
+The eviction process has numerous steps that are vital to follow under the law.
+As a landlord, you are required to end tenancy prior to filing for an eviction in Florida.
+A landlord must present your tenant with a notice first.
+If the tenant fails to comply then the landlord may proceed to the court to begin the eviction procedure and file an eviction.
 The lawsuit is also termed as an Action for Possession.

 You may be wondering: how long does it take to evict someone in Florida?
 In truth, if an eviction due to non-payment of rent is not contested by the tenant then it could be finished in as little as 2-3 weeks.
 Otherwise, it could last longer.

-Evicting a tenant in Florida can be done for several reasons.
-Such reasons include:
+Evicting a tenant in Jacksonville, Florida can be done for several reasons.
+According to the law, such reasons include:

 Here are some things to remember when sending a lease termination notice in Jacksonville, Florida: